paolofalcoruegg/axp/README.md

 }
 ```

 In terms of hardware, a standard RGB LED strip was used and powered with a 5V / 10A power supply.
 Information about specific components can be found in the *WP1: Integration* section.
-The LED ring was run along the outer edge of the plate (*Figure 8*).
+The LED ring was run along the outer edge of the plate, as shown below.

 <p align="center"><img width="700" src=".github/LEDProcess.jpg"></p>
-<p align="center"><em>Figure 8: LED ring assembly</em></p>
+<p align="center"><em>Figure 8: LED Ring Assembly</em></p>

 </details>